Happiness is elusive, even in the best of times. But when you’re going through a painful situation, it may seem like you’ll never escape the sorrow.

 If you don’t meditate already, what are you waiting for?!
 It’s a wonderful way to increase your mindfulness while pushing away the bad energy.

-If your pain manifests itself physically, and you live in a state where medical marijuana is legal, consider getting a medical marijuana card.
+If your pain manifests itself physically, and you live in the USA, and are in a state where medical marijuana is legal, consider getting a medical marijuana card.
 You can even create your own healing tincture, so you can enjoy the health benefits of cannabis without having to smoke it.
+Canada, meanwhile, is similarly liberal with the legality of medical marijuana, so you may want to head to a Canadian dispensary that sells feelcbd canada and similar brands.

 Take a Class